-Here are 4 common causes of wrist pain when you exercise –Tendinitis, Carpal Tunnel Syndrome, Arthritis, or Weak Wrists.
-Look at the symptoms below and see if you can figure out which one is your cause for wrist pain.
+The four common causes of wrist pain stemming from exercise includes tendinitis, carpal tunnel syndrome, arthritis, or weakness.
+Check out the symptoms below and see if you can figure out which one is your cause for wrist pain.

 1. Repetitive Strain Injury / Tendinitis